COVID-19 Campus Plan for Fall 2021

-New and returning resident students will receive communication from the Residence Life staff with additional residence hall information and protocols, including move-in procedures, housing and roommate assignments, and further details for international students.
-There will be no restrictions on the use of residence hall space.
-On-campus guests will be allowed in residential areas with proper approval.
-Non-vaccinated individuals must continue to wear masks and socially distance when in the residence halls and common areas unless alone in their rooms.
+New and returning resident students would have received communication from the Residence Life staff with additional residence hall information and protocols, including move-in procedures, housing and roommate assignments, and further details for international students.
+There is no restrictions on the use of residence hall space.
+On-campus guests are allowed in residential areas with proper approval.
+Residents are required to wear masks and socially distance when in the residence halls and common areas unless alone in their rooms.

-SXU will resume dining operations this fall.
-Fully-vaccinated community members are not required to wear masks indoors or outdoors.
-Non-vaccinated individuals must continue to wear masks indoors in the SXU Diner, except when eating, and must continue to social distance.
+SXU resumed dining operations this fall.
+The SXU community is required to wear masks indoors in the SXU Diner, except when eating, and must continue to social distance.

-Campus shuttles will resume normal schedules.
-All shuttle patrons will be required to mask while on shuttles, regardless of vaccination status.
+Campus shuttles resumed normal schedules.
+All shuttle patrons are required to mask while on shuttles, regardless of vaccination status.

 Athletics is awaiting further guidance from the NAIA and CCAC regarding vaccination and testing requirements for student-athletes as well as spectator policies for competitions.
 Additional information and protocols will be shared with student-athletes and coaches.

-Campus facilities will maintain standard hours of operation, access and capacities.
-Campus events such as meetings, conferences and social gatherings can take place without capacity restrictions.
-Hand-sanitizing stations will remain in place.
-Enhanced cleaning protocols will remain in place.
-Fully vaccinated community members and visitors are not required to wear masks indoors or outdoors as of the date of issuance of this FAQ, but all community members should remain alert for updates should these requirements change.
-Non-vaccinated individuals must continue to wear masks indoors at all times and outdoors when social distancing is not possible.
+Campus facilities have maintained standard hours of operation, access and capacities.
+Campus events, such as meetings, conferences and social gatherings, can take place without capacity restrictions.
+Hand-sanitizing stations remain in place.
+Enhanced cleaning protocols remain in place.
+The SXU community is required to wear masks indoors at all times and outdoors when social distancing is not possible.

 SXU employees are working on campus on a full-time basis with campus offices open during standard business hours (typically 8:30 a.m. to 4:30 p.m.
 Monday through Friday).